-Total Points Available Expectations 4 A complete response must Identify and describe specific meaningful and strategic networking relationships with local community agencies, groups, or individuals that will support the school.
+Total Points Available Expectations 4 Identify and describe specific meaningful and strategic networking relationships with local community agencies, groups, or individuals that will support the school.
 Include evidence of these relationships; Identify and describe specific meaningful and strategic resource agreements with local community agencies, groups, or individuals that will support the school.
-Include evidence of these relationships; and Describe why the applicant team believes the identified relationships INDEPENDE demonstrate the school will be embraced and supported as the community's school and that there is abundant support for this school as a part of the community.
-NT REVIEWER EVALUATION: Click here to enter text.
+Include evidence of these relationships; and Describe why the applicant team believes the identified relationships demonstrate the school will be embraced and supported as the community's school and that there is abundant support for this school as a part of the community.